Gender equality

 Gender data

 Australia's policy engagement and investments are strengthening capacities to collect, analyse and make accessible statistics on gender equality and the empowerment of women.
 Improvements in gender data support progress in such areas as women's health and wellbeing, women's workforce participation, and ending violence against women.
-In addition, high-quality data are critical for enabling governments in our region to ensure their responses to COVID-19 are effective for all.
+In addition, high-quality data are critical for enabling governments in our region to ensure their policies are effective for all.

-Australia funds UN Women's global flagship program on better gender statistics, Women Count ($6.5 million, 2016-2021).
-Working with partner governments, international agencies and other actors, the Women Count assists governments to collect, analyse and use good gender data, including to monitor progress on the Sustainable Development Goals.
-In response to the COVID-19 pandemic, Women Count conducted rapid gender assessment surveys to determine the impacts of COVID-19 on women and girls.
+Australia contributes to funds UN Women's global flagship program on better gender statistics, Making Every Women and Girl Count (Women Count).
+Working with partner governments, international agencies and other actors, Women Count assists governments to collect, analyse and use good gender data, including to monitor progress on the Sustainable Development Goals.
+Women Count has three driving outcomes; 1) creating an enabling environment for gender statistics to inform policy, through the institutionalisation of gender data and gender sensitive considerations into policy frameworks; 2) increase gender-sensitive data production as standard practice; and 3) improving data accessibility and use.

-In addition, Australia has been at the forefront of supporting a move towards multidimensional, gender-sensitive data, and poverty measurement that can accurately capture gender inequalities.
-Through a partnership with the International Women's Development Agency, Australia supports Equality Insights ($2 million, 2020-2022).
-This program aims to make gender-sensitive, individual-level, multidimensional data accessible to governments and decision-makers, improving the evidence available to them for COVID-19 recovery efforts that advance gender equality.
+In addition, Australia has been at the forefront of supporting a move towards multidimensional, gender-sensitive data and poverty measurement that can accurately capture gender inequalities.
+Through a partnership with the International Women's Development Agency, Australia has supported the Equality Insights program since 2014, when it was being developed as the Individual Depravation Measure.
+This program aims to make gender-sensitive, individual-level, multidimensional data accessible to governments and decision-makers, improving the evidence available to them for policy decisions that advance gender equality.

 Related links